Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 <p align="center"><img src="https://github.com/user-attachments/assets/b79e3b84-c45a-40a6-8db1-4b71f126836f" alt="PixPin_2026-06-10_10-38-43"><br><em>Figure 18: Add offline pointcloud image</em></p>

-Or you can also specify the path of the folder containing the images in the \[Folder] section, enter the order of the picture from which you want to test, and then, click \[Start Detection], and the Algorithm will automatically find the picture inside the folder.
+Or you can also specify the path of the folder containing the images in the \[Folder] section, enter the starting image number you want to test from, and then, click \[Start Detection], and the Algorithm will automatically find the picture inside the folder.

 <p align="center"><img src="https://github.com/user-attachments/assets/529560da-785b-47fc-9022-4791ea1db1bd" alt="PixPin_2026-06-10_10-20-47"><br><em>Figure 19: Add offline pointcloud image folder</em></p>